 - Horizon scanning

-AHTA write brief assessments of new and emerging technologies in order to inform policy makers about their likely impact on the Australian and New Zealand public health systems.
-Each technology will have been identified for reasons including, but not limited to:
+AHTA can prepare assessments on new and emerging technologies to help inform policy makers about their impact on public health systems.
+A technology may be identified for assessment for reasons including, but not limited to:

 - Obvious safety concerns